MESMER-group/mesmer/docs/source/development.rst

 Why is there a ``Makefile`` in a pure Python repository?
 --------------------------------------------------------
-While it may not be standard practice, a ``Makefile`` is a simple way to automate general setup (environment setup in particular).
+While it may not be standard practice, a ``Makefile`` is a way to automate general setup (environment setup in particular).
 Hence, we have one here, which basically acts as a notes file for how to do all those little jobs we often forget, e.g., setting up environments, running tests (and making sure we're in the right environment), building docs, setting up auxiliary bits and pieces.

 .. _Sphinx: http://www.sphinx-doc.org
 .. _MESMER issue tracker: https://github.com/MESMER-group/mesmer/issues